jiy016/Recipe-Rating-Analysis-Prediction/README.md

 |             4 |       4.28821 |   9.75441 |         9.20603 |
 |             5 |       2.09116 |  10.2251  |         9.20808 |

-We can see that the number of reviews (`num_reviews`) has a relatively higher variance among different ratings compared to other parameters.
-Reviews could be an important factor to our question.
-There additionally appears to be a trend for the amount of sodium.

 |   rating_star |   calories |   total fat |   sugar |   sodium |   protein |   saturated fat |   carbohydrates |
 |--------------:|-----------:|------------:|--------:|---------:|----------:|----------------:|----------------:|
 |             1 |    446.125 |     34.7623 | 75.8475 |  47.377  |   29.6508 |         44.541  |         14.8377 |